Donate to Dystonia Research

 Complex Movement Disorders Program (Royal Children’s Hospital)

-Funds will be donated to implement the RCH Complex Movement Disorders Program to support children with a Movement Condition, including Dystonia.
-It will consist a variety of health professionals or a multidisciplinary team to provide care, innovative and intensive therapies, such as Deep Brain Stimulation to improve their quality of life.
+The RCH Complex Movement Disorders Program (CMDP) supports children with a Movement Condition, including Dystonia.
+It consists a variety of health professionals or a multidisciplinary team to provide care, innovative and intensive therapies, such as Deep Brain Stimulation to improve their quality of life.

 Neurologist, Associate Professor Andrew Kornberg fundraised for the program, by flying a plane around Australia over a 27 day period, which included visiting RCH patients.
-Link: Fly for the Kids – RCH Complex Movement Disorders Program.
+More here: Cutting Edge Care for Complex Movement Disorders.